dylandoamaral/trakt-integration/README.md

 ## Install 🏠

-:warning: Versions 0.x.x are not very stable and still have many bugs, please create an issue if you encounter a bug or have a feature request.
+:warning: Versions 0.x.x are not very stable and still have many bugs.
+Please create an issue if you encounter a bug or have a feature request.

 ### HACS (recommended)

 This integration is available in [HACS](https://hacs.xyz/) (Home Assistant Community Store).

 When installed you have to provide a `client_id` and a `client_secret`.
-Here is the steps to get this identifier:
+Here are the steps to get this identifier:
 - Create a new application at `https://trakt.tv/oauth/applications`
 - Use the following redirect_uri:
   - With HA cloud configured: `https://<cloud-remote-url>/auth/external/callback`